 How the School Works

 Blyth Academy Global High School makes it possible for students in grades 11 and 12, as well as gap-year students, to study and travel.
 Our teachers and staff create a learning environment that combines classroom study with applied learning at local landmarks and cultural institutions.
-The innovative delivery of courses inspires our students and helps them achieve success and fulfilment as ethical and responsible citizens, engaged critical thinkers and effective problem solvers.
+The innovative delivery of courses inspires our students as they study abroad and helps them achieve success and fulfilment as ethical and responsible citizens, engaged critical thinkers and effective problem solvers.
 Students will earn Ontario high school credits and experience the transformation that comes from travel: appreciating other cultures, adapting to new surroundings and recognizing that we are a truly global society.

 Our terms are eight weeks in length, and students can enroll for one term, a two-term semester, three terms or the full year.
 All students earn two Ontario secondary school credits per term.

 Our students come from public, separate and private schools across Canada, the United States and beyond, bringing a wonderful mix of ethnic and social backgrounds to our program.